hakaru-dev/hakaru/docs/intro/quickstart.md

 # Quick Start: A Mixture Model Example

 Let's start with a simple model of a coin toss experiment so that you can become familiar with some of Hakaru's data types and functionality.
 We will assume that a single coin flip can be represented using a Bernoulli distribution.
 After we have created the Bernoulli model, we will use it to create a mixture model and condition the experiment to see how different trick coins impact the mixture model over multiple samples.

 ## Modeling a Bernoulli Experiment

-We will use the `categorical` Hakaru [Random Primitive](../lang/rand.md), to write a Bernoulli distribution for our model.
+We will use the `categorical` Hakaru [Random Primitive](../lang/rand.md), to write a Bernoulli distribution[^1] for our model.
 The `categorical` primitive requires an
 [array](../lang/arrays.md) representing the probability of achieving each category in the experiement.
 Let's start with a fair experiment and state that each side of the coin has an equal chance of being picked.
 The result of the coin toss is stored in the variable `b` using Hakaru's notation for [bind](../lang/letbind):